In stock. Prices from £26.99

 To delay your period, you should start taking Provera 2 to 3 days before you expect the first day of your period.

-For each day that you want to delay your period, you should swallow one Provera tablet with a glass of water 3 times a day.
-Do not take more than 3 Provera tablets in one day.
+For each day that you want to delay your period, you should swallow 1 Provera tablet with a glass of water, 3 times a day.
+Do not take more than 3 Provera tablets in a day.

 You should aim to leave 6 to 8 hours between each Provera tablet, so you’re taking it evenly throughout the day.
 If you forget to take a Provera tablet, take it as soon as you remember, but do not take 2 tablets at the same time to make up for the tablet you missed.
 Missing too many Provera tablets may lead to breakthrough bleeding.